Photo: Idan Herson

 The limitation thus poses a problem.

-Problem is explored and expressed through the physical body.
+The problem is explored and expressed through the physical body.

 Problems are invisible at the end but manifest the dancer's attention and physical qualities and deﬁne the conditions and terms in which dancers move.